Kevin transferred to the Bar in 2014, having practiced for the previous 14 years as a litigation solicitor.

-Another specialist area is employment law.
+Another specialist area is Employment Law, and he is a member of the Employment Law Bar Association.
 He has extensive experience in conducting complex and lengthy Tribunal trials all around the UK, and accepts instructions from Claimants and Respondents.
-He has also represented major unions.
+He has also represented major trade unions.

 Kevin is qualified to accept direct access instructions.